kokes/blog/_posts/2020-06-12-high-performance-data-loss.md

 The major issue with this is that not only is it wrong... the result is also a perfectly valid date, so the usual mechanisms for detecting issues - looking for nulls, infinities, warnings etc. - none of that works, because the output looks just fine.

+**Update (October 2021): This is partially resolved in [SPARK-35030](https://issues.apache.org/jira/browse/SPARK-35030) with the introduction of ANSI SQL compliance.
+This is, however, turned off by default, see [its docs](https://spark.apache.org/docs/latest/sql-ref-ansi-compliance.html) for more details.**

 ### Fun tidbit - Spark overflows time as well

 In case you were wondering, you can place garbage into time as well, it will overflow like dates.
 (And just like the date issue, it will get addressed in Spark 3.0.)